b-cubed-eu/invasimapr/README.md

 The heatmap displays [$\lambda_{is}$](#def-lambda) values as cells, with dendrograms indicating clusters.
 This approach distinguishes:

-- **Invader types** — e.g., broad-spectrum high-risk
+- **Invader types** — Broad-spectrum high-risk vs. site-specialists.
-  vs. site-specialists.
-- **Site types** — e.g., broadly open vs. strongly resistant communities.
+- **Site types** — Broadly open vs. strongly resistant communities.

 These groups can be used for categorical risk classification and scenario exploration in downstream analyses.